btoone/homebin/README.md

     ./vcprompt-install    # requires mercurial

-Note: The environment variable $PYTHONPATH needs to be set before running the installer.
+Note: You'll need to have mercurial installed before running the vcprompt-installer.

 # TODO #

 * make ~/bin directory if it doesn't exist
 * make sure you're running from the ~/bin dir or cd into it
+* check for mercurial installation
+* create a symlink for the `mate` command if one doesn't exist.
+Command => `ln -s /Applications/TextMate.app/Contents/Resources/mate ~/bin/mate`